Barca-Koseoglu/My-Leetcode-Solutions/6-zigzag-conversion/README.md

 # Thoughts

-I avoided this problem for a very long time, ainly because the question desription was very complicated and scary-looking.
+I avoided this problem for a very long time, mainly because the question desription was very complicated and scary-looking.
 After checking it out again, though, it's just using a list of strings to store the rows and concatenating the letters one by one, 'turning around' when you get to one end or another using a true or false variable and determining where it goes using a pointer.
 I overcomplicated this for a while using the modulus operator but in reality it's a very simple problem.